About the

 Our History

 The Academy for Justice was founded by Faculty Director Erik Luna in October 2016 as a national academic alliance to address critical issues of criminal justice in the United States.
-That year, Erik convened the nation’s leading scholars in criminal law and other fields to produce a first-of-its-kind four-volume report on criminal justice reform.
+That year, Professor Luna convened the nation’s leading scholars in criminal law and other fields to produce a first-of-its-kind four-volume report on criminal justice reform.
 Published in October 2017, and written by a veritable “who’s who” list of academics, Reforming Criminal Justice offers concise analyses and clear bi-partisan policy recommendations on every major issue of criminal justice policy.
 The final product is publicly available free of charge here, and has provided policymakers, scholars, staffers, and students around the country with an authoritative and insightful starting point for learning more about—and how to directly participate in—criminal justice reform at a local, state, and federal level.
 (Additional information about Reforming Criminal Justice is provided in the report’s preface here.)

 In July 2018, the Sandra Day O’Connor College of Law received a generous grant to help establish the Academy for Justice as an ongoing endeavor at the Sandra Day O’Connor College of Law at Arizona State University, designed to serve as a platform for further projects that critically examine the criminal justice system and help inform educational, cultural, and policy efforts.
 Once established, the Academy for Justice welcomed three new criminal law specialists – Valena Beety, Ben McJunkin, and Michael Serota – and began to plan and put on programing.
 Some of the first successful programming included hosting a “Reentry Summit” that focused on barriers to reentry that inmates face in Arizona and nationally.
 Other successful events were made possible by partnerships with the Academy for Justice, including “Transforming the Police,” a one-day conference on key reforms to American policing, co-sponsored by Arizona State University’s School of Criminology & Criminal Justice and the Center for Violence Prevention and Community Safety; and “The Controlled Substances Act at 50 Years” (CSA@50), a three-day conference in partnership with the Drug Enforcement & Policy Center at The Ohio State University Moritz College of Law, which marked a half-century of drug policy under the federal government’s comprehensive statutory scheme.